zakisaati/Pseudomonas_pangenome/README.md

 ### Contact

-If you have some questions related to the workflow of this work, please, write to ...
+If you have some questions related to the workflow of this work, please, write to zakisaati@usal.es

 ----